MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/report-junk-email-and-phishing-scams-in-outlook-on-the-web-eop.md

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).

-- You need to be assigned permissions in Exchange Online before you can do the procedures in this article.
+- You need permissions in Exchange Online before you can do the procedures in this article.
 Specifically you need the **Recipient Policies** or **Mail Recipients** roles, which are assigned to the **Organization Management** and **Recipient Management** role groups by default.
 For more information about role groups in Exchange Online, see [Permissions in Exchange Online](/exchange/permissions-exo/permissions-exo) and [Modify role groups in Exchange Online](/Exchange/permissions-exo/role-groups#modify-role-groups).

 - Every organization has a default policy named OwaMailboxPolicy-Default, but you can create custom policies.
 Custom policies are applied to scoped users before the default policy.
 For more information about Outlook on the web mailbox policies, see [Outlook on the web mailbox policies in Exchange Online](/Exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/outlook-web-app-mailbox-policies).